-- · our inability to continue our growth at or near historical rates; - · our history of losses; - impact of the COVID-19 pandemic on U.S. and global economies, our business, our employees, results of operations, financial condition, demand for our products, sales and implementation cycles, and the health of our clients' and partners' businesses; - · data breaches, unauthorized access to client data or other disruptions of our solutions; - U.S. and global market and economic conditions, particularly adverse to our targeted industries; - · the length and variability of our sale cycle; - · our ability to compete in highly competitive markets; - additional complexity, burdens, and volatility in connection with our international sales and operations; - · our ability to incur indebtedness in the future, including under the New Revolving Credit Facility; - · third parties may assert we are infringing or violating their intellectual property rights; and - · the other risks and uncertainties described under "Risk Factors."
+- · our inability to continue our growth at or near historical rates; - · our history of losses; - impact of the COVID-19 pandemic on U.S. and global economies, our business, our employees, results of operations, financial condition, demand for our products, sales and implementation cycles, and the health of our clients' and partners' businesses; - · data breaches, unauthorized access to client data or other disruptions of our solutions; - U.S. and global market and economic conditions, particularly adverse to our targeted industries; - · the length and variability of our sale cycle; - · our ability to compete in highly competitive markets; - · additional complexity, burdens, and volatility in connection with our international sales and operations; - · third parties may assert we are infringing or violating their intellectual property rights; and - the other risks and uncertainties described under "Risk Factors."